kevinzor/Shopkeepers/Update-Checklist.md

 	* Check the MerchantRecipe constructions in MerchantUtils.

 * New explosion result enum values:
-	* Check FailedHandler and NMSHandlers and map destroying explosion results correctly.
+	* Check FallbackCompatProvider and CompatProviderImpls and map destroying explosion results correctly.

 * If there are major differences, consider dropping support for older Minecraft versions.
 	* Remove the corresponding modules:
 		* Folders.
 		* Entries in root 'settings.gradle'.
 		* Entries in 'modules/dist/build.gradle'.
-		* CompatVersion entries in NMSManager class.
+		* CompatVersion entries in Compat class.
 		* Entries in 'scripts/installSpigotDependencies.sh' script.
 	* Update the minimal Bukkit/Spigot/CraftBukkit dependency versions inside the 'gradle/libs.versions.toml' file.
 	* Update the 'api-version' inside the 'plugin.yml' file.
 	* Update the Minecraft version specific test code inside the 'main' module.
 The test cases and the default config might need to be updated (e.g. if there have been changes to Bukkit's item serialization).
 	* Update the code base (optional):
 		* Check for legacy data migrations that could be removed now.
-		* Check if there are new Bukkit features that can replace portions of the existing NMS specific code.
+		* Check if there are new Bukkit features that can replace portions of the existing compat specific code.
 		* Use the EntityType enum to get the name of default enabled mobs inside the Settings.
 		* Check for TODO notes that mention Bukkit version dependencies.